-Being overweight or obese is a major risk factor that can increase your risk of developing colon cancer, and dying from colon cancer.
+Being overweight or obese is a major risk factor that can increase your risk of developing colon cancer and dying from it.
 To maintain a healthy weight, choose healthy foods and stay physically active on a regular basis.
 Maintaining your health through both diet and exercise can help lower your risk of colon cancer.

 3. Stop Smoking

 Smoking is a well-known cause of lung cancer, but it has also links to most other cancers, including colon cancer.
 Long-term smokers are much more likely to develop and die from colon cancer than non-smokers.
 If you currently smoke and want to quit, visit this Guide to Quitting Smoking to get started.

 If you are not physically active, you have a greater chance of developing colon cancer.
 Choose an exercise that works for you, whether it’s yoga, hiking, swimming, lifting weights, or anything else that gets your blood pumping.
 Aim to exercise for 30 minutes each day.
 Staying physically active can help lower your risk of cancer.

 5. Limit Alcohol

 Heavy drinking has been linked to colon cancer.
 The American Cancer Society recommends no more than two drinks a day for men and one drink a day for women, equivalent to 12 ounces of beer, 5 ounces of wine or 1 1/2 ounces of spirits.
 Limiting alcohol use has many benefits, including a lower risk of colon cancer.

 Colon Cancer Signs and Symptoms

 - A change in bowel habits, such as diarrhea, constipation or narrowing of the stool, lasting for more than a few days